awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

 * Change the `shared_config_files` and `shared_credentials_files` if needed
 * Change the `profile` field to the AWS Profile that Terraform should use to create the QuickSight resources

+Examples can be found in the [`examples/root_module/providers.tf`](examples/root_module/providers.tf) file.

 ### Step 2: Provide Variable Values for Each Module

-After defining the providers, we need to provide module-specific variables values in the [`main.tf`](deploy/main.tf) file in the root module.
+After defining the providers, we need to provide module-specific variables values in the [`main.tf`](main.tf) file in the root module.
 In this file you'll create a calling module for:

 * The `common_variables` module